Yeshivat Ma'ale Gilboa: Tanakh study

 Tanakh is studied in light of the position that: "A passage does not depart from its simple meaning" or the Peshat.
 Students acquire the skills and ability to study classical commentary and learn to utilize contemporary literary and linguistic methods for deeper insight into Tanakh.
 Many students follow a Tanakh Yomi or daily Bible class which finishes learning the entire Tanakh in one year.
-Second and third-year students are exposed to Biblical Criticism to better prepare them for classes in Biblical Criticism offered in universities.
+Second-year students are exposed to Biblical Criticism to better prepare them for classes in Biblical Criticism offered in universities.

 Overseas program

 Yeshivat Ma'ale Gilboa's overseas program is relatively new, yet attracts both post high school and post college students from the United States, England, Australia and more.
 The Overseas program is fully integrated into the regular Israeli program, other than several English-language classes a week in addition to the Hebrew-language ones.
 The Overseas students are housed together with Israeli students.
 The Yeshiva provides certain amenities for the Overseas students, such as laundry service and WiFi, as well as transportation to Jerusalem (two hours south of the Yeshiva).
 Likewise, the Overseas students are matched with a family living in the Kibbutz, where the students may visit for Shabbat meals and so on.
 The Yeshiva encourages a broad liberal arts education along with professional education.
 The overseas students are encouraged to attend universities that have a strong Jewish presence so they will be able to continue learning.